Vandebron/mpyl/README-usage.md

 #### Docker images

-Docker image layers built in previous runs can be used to as a cache for subsequent runs.
+Docker image layers built in previous runs can be used as a cache for subsequent runs.
 An external cache source can be configured in `mpyl_config.yml` as follows:

 ```yaml
 docker: